Serve Lemon-Herb Tofu over greens or grains or even as finger food at your next shindig!

 Can you believe that my awesome sponsors at EZ Tofu Press are giving away yet another press?
 So exciting!
 Even if you already have a press, I encourage you to enter.
 It makes a great holiday gift for anyone who cooks.

-But back to this tofu recipe.
-It’s actually based on a recipe for chicken that I adapted for cooking tofu.
+This tofu recipe is actually based on a recipe for chicken that I adapted for cooking tofu.
 Rather than cook the tofu in the sauce, I went with my standard move: marinate, then bake.